 Your course of study, the school you plan to attend, or the exchange program you will be with will determine the type of student visa you will need.

-J-1 visa classification is also known as the exchange visitor program (EVP) and is for foreign nationals approved to take part in work or study-based exchange programs.
-Examples include visiting scholar, camp counselor, or research assistant.
+- J-1 visa classification is also known as the exchange visitor program (EVP).
+It is for foreign nationals approved to take part in work or study-based exchange programs.
+Examples include visiting scholars, camp counselors, or research assistants.